casper-network/docs/source/docs/casper/dapp-dev-guide/tutorials/cep47/deploy.md

 const hash = await installDeployHash.send(NODE_ADDRESS!);
 ```

-After that, check if the deploy is successful and retrieve account information using the node address and public key.
+After that, check if the deploy is successful and retrieve the account information using the node address and public key.
 Next, you can see the "Contract installed successfully.." message on the console.

 ```javascript
 await getDeploy(NODE_ADDRESS!, hash)